 Autologous Tissue Flap

-Dr. R. Michael Koch and Dr. Jordan Jacobs specialize in breast reconstruction surgery that uses microsurgical techniques to transfer a large section of a woman’s own tissue from part of her body to create new breasts after mastectomy.
+Dr. Jordan Jacobs specializes in breast reconstruction surgery that uses microsurgical techniques to transfer a large section of a woman’s own tissue from part of her body to create new breasts after mastectomy.
 Most commonly, this tissue is taken from the belly, although other areas that tissue can be taken from include the buttock or thigh.
 Women typically choose this type of breast reconstruction if they are not candidates for implant reconstruction, want to simply avoid the use of an implant, or have extra tissue in one of the areas mentioned that they wouldn’t mind getting rid of while having breast reconstruction.

 What is Autologous Tissue Flap Breast Reconstruction?